ChelovekDa/Meliodas/README.md

 The plugin has two funcs.

 First func: Full Counter.
-  Full Counter - that is one of more abilities, which allows to reflect the enemy's attack in double power.
+  Full Counter - that is one of more abilities, hero - Meliodas's, which allows to reflect the enemy's attack in double power.
-  The ability 'full counter' owns an anime's main hero - Meliodas.
+  The ability's 'Full Counter' owns an anime's main hero - Meliodas.
+  I want to create this ability in Minecraft, but I'm understood that is unreal.
+I have to thought..
+And I had an idea!
+The ability 'Full Counter' have a mini ability 'Revening Counter"